 Throughout our history, we have not generated significant revenue.
-We have never been profitable and, from December 26, 2004 (inception) through December 31, 2016, and our losses from operations have aggregated \$78.6 million.
-Our Net Loss was approximately \$13.3 million and \$8.4 million for the twelve months ended December 31, 2016 and 2015, respectively.
+We have never been profitable, and from inception through December 31, 2017, our losses from operations have aggregated \$91.8 million.
+Our Net Loss was approximately \$13.2 million and \$13.3 million for the twelve months ended December 31, 2017 and 2016, respectively.
 We expect to incur significant expenses and increasing operating losses for the foreseeable future as we continue the development and clinical trials of and seek regulatory approval for our EGP-437 Product for the treatment of uveitis as well as other indications, and the EyeGate OBG, our lead product candidate for corneal epithelial defects, and any other product candidates we advance to clinical development.
-If we obtain regulatory approval for the EGP-437 Product for the treatment of uveitis, or any other indication, we expect to incur significant expenses in order to create an infrastructure to support the commercialization of the EGP-437 Product, including sales, marketing and distribution functions.
-Likewise, if we obtain regulatory approval for the EyeGate OBG, we expect to incur additional significant sales, marketing and distribution expenses.
+If we obtain regulatory approval for EyeGate OBG, we expect to incur significant expenses in order to create an infrastructure to support the commercialization of EyeGate OBG including sales, marketing and distribution functions.

-We will need additional financing to support its continuing operations.
+We will need additional financing to support our continuing operations.
 We will seek to fund our operations through public or private equity, debt financings, license and development agreements, or other sources, which may include collaborations with third parties.
 Adequate additional financing may not be available to us on acceptable terms, or at all.
 Our failure to raise capital as and when needed would have a negative impact on our financial condition and our ability to pursue our business strategy.
+These conditions raise substantial doubt about our ability to continue as a going concern.
 We will need to generate significant revenue to achieve profitability, and we may never do so.

-We were formed in Delaware on December 26, 2004.
+EyeGate Pharmaceuticals, Inc. was formed in Delaware on December 26, 2004.
 We were originally incorporated in 1998 under the name of Optis France S.A. in Paris, France.
 At that time, the name of the French corporation was changed to EyeGate Pharma S.A.S. and became a subsidiary of EyeGate Pharmaceuticals, Inc. Jade was formed in Delaware on December 31, 2012.
 EyeGate Pharma S.A.S. and Jade are wholly-owned subsidiaries of EyeGate Pharmaceuticals, Inc.